ratnesh-12/gesture-volume/README.md

-Gesture Volume Control
+# Gesture Volume Control

-Control your system volume using hand gestures with your webcam!
-This project uses MediaPipe for hand detection and OpenCV for webcam input.
+Control your system volume in real-time using hand gestures via your webcam!

-Features
+This project uses MediaPipe for hand tracking and OpenCV for webcam input.
+It detects a pinch gesture between your thumb and index finger to adjust the system volume smoothly.

-Adjust system volume by pinching your thumb and index finger.
+# Features

-Smooth volume control with rolling average to avoid sudden jumps.
+Adjust system volume using hand gestures.

-Real-time display of volume percentage on screen.
+Smooth volume changes with rolling average.

-Modular code structure: logic separated into gesture_volume.py.
+Real-time display of volume percentage and a visual bar.

-Folder Structure
+Modular design with logic separated into gesture_volume.py.